 Bro.
 Alban (Patrick) Crean

-This Mayo man’s life was cut short due to illness, though he had the opportunity to travel abroad to minister.
+This Mayo man’s life was cut short due to illness: though earlier he had the opportunity to travel abroad to minister.

-Patrick Crean was born on February 14th,1845 in St Colman’s, Claremorris, Co.
-Mayo.
-He received his early education at the local national school.
+Patrick Crean was born on 14th February 1845 in St Colman’s, Claremorris, Co.
+Mayo

-Unfortunately, he took ill then was sent to Dakar in Senegal, West Africa to recuperate before his return to Europe.
-At Dakar his health deteriorated: as he lay on his death bed, he made a request to be allowed to make his profession as he wished to be closely associated in heaven with Fr Libermann plus the priests and brothers who had previously died in Africa.
+As lay on his death bed he made a request to be allowed to make his profession as he wished to be closely associated in heaven with Fr.
+Libermann also the priests & brothers who had previously died in Africa.
+His requested was accepted.

 Bro.
 Alban Crean was professed on 18th October 1867.

 The following day on 19th October 1867 Bro.
 Alban Crean’s demise occurred.

 Add a comment about this page